 In Douglas Adams’ Hitchhiker’s Guide to the Galaxy series, two hyper-intelligent pan-dimensional beings disguised as white lab mice attempt to capture protagonist Arthur Dent’s brain so they can find the ultimate question that yielded the famous answer “42.”
 They were named Frankie and Benjy.

 What are you?
-Man or mouse? –Put some cheese down there and find out.
+Man or mouse? –Put some cheese down there and you'll find out.

 In the 1937 Marx Brothers movie A Day at the Races, Gil (played by Allan Jones) asks Groucho, “Are you a man or a mouse?” and Groucho responds, “Put a piece of cheese down there and you’ll find out.”

 Hey, Keith Richards.